Magical place!

 What's the secret behind Tertre Roteboeuf's and Roc de Cambes' success?
 Francois Mitjavile's work is exceptionally well thought out, and his love for wine and intuition drives him.
 In addition to this, he has a lot of courage and self-belief.
 Francois Mitjavile often takes risks, which other winemakers in Bordeaux do not dare.
 At the same time, he is incredibly self-confident and focused.
 It makes him a complex winemaker whose skills are close to genius-like.
 Francois Mitjavile walks in the vineyard at night with his hands on his back and talks lovingly to the vines.

-Today, he is acknowledged and respected by most château-owners in Bordeaux (the big "guns" included), but this was not the case at the end of the '80s.
+He is acknowledged and respected by most château owners in Bordeaux (the big "guns" included).
+However, this was not the case at the end of the '80s.
 At that time, he was considered an odd person with strange ideas.
 More winemakers of his kind, and Bordeaux has absolutely nothing to fear.

 -----

-Tertre Roteboeuf 2022 (barrel sample) 97p
+Tertre Roteboeuf 2023 (barrel sample) 97p

 Tertre Roteboeuf 2021 (barrel sample) 96-97p

 Tasted in April 2022.
 It had a sensual and extraordinary nose of black and red berries, an enormous palette of flavors, complexity, and an excellent midpalate.
 Seamless, silky berries, grained tannin, and sophisticated touch.
 It was a long, caressing finish.
-It is a stunning and unique wine, which is a strong candidate for the wine of the vintage.
+It is a stunning and unique wine, which makes it a strong candidate for the wine of the vintage.

 Tertre Roteboeuf 2020 (barrel sample) 98-100p